 Louise Ryan has worked extensively as an educator and researcher in the area of cultural studies, particularly art and cultural development in the museum context.
 Her recently completed PhD investigated the museum as a contested space, especially the promotion of cross-cultural understanding, identity formation, inclusiveness and belonging.
 Current projects explore society's relationship with its cultural and natural environments and the perceived value and conflict that these cultural/artistic endeavours generate; cultural exchanges and their role in promoting national identity and a common cultural space; and the role that heritage sites and museums contribute to our understanding and knowledge of migration, colonisation and displacement.

 David Sweeting (opens in a new window) is an is an urban development expert in areas of urban innovation, urban resilience, social entrepreneurship and participatory urban governance.
 He is Founder and Director of The Urban Platform Studio (opens in a new window), an urban innovation and research consultancy which supports pathways for investment and assessment, design, and evaluation of social services, social infrastructure and service delivery platforms in cities across Asia-Pacific.
 He also leads the City Resilience and Sustainable Futures practice at the City of Melbourne.
-David is a former Senior Associate at NAB Foundation and Urban Technical Advisor and Innovation Lead for Save the Children Australia, and previously worked with World Vision International's Centre for Urban Programming, World Vision Australia, World Vision Pacific Development Group, RMIT Global Cities Program, Development Planning Unit, and Baan Mankong Housing Program.
+David is a former Senior Associate at NAB Foundation and Urban Technical Advisor and Innovation Lead for Save the Children Australia.
+He previously worked with World Vision International's Centre for Urban Programming, World Vision Australia, World Vision Pacific Development Group, RMIT Global Cities Program, Development Planning Unit, and Baan Mankong Housing Program.
 In 2015, he co-founded a technology start-up called Kolorob - a service finder and youth employment application for marginalised urban communities - with Save the Children Bangladesh and Save the Children Australia, and research support from ICS at Western Sydney University.
 Kolorob has won several awards including a national mobile application award in Bangladesh; the MIT Solve Youth, Skills and Workforce of the Future Challenge; and the DFAT Indo-Pacific Development Prize.